aukilabs/hagall-old/README.md

 ### Configuration

 Configuration parameters can be passed to Hagall either as environment variables or flags.

-`./hagall --public-endpoint <the public endpoint where this Hagall server is reachable>` will launch with sane defaults but if you for some reason want to modify the default configuration of Hagall you can run `./hagall -h` for a full list of parameters.
+`./hagall --public-endpoint https://hagall.example.com` (where `https://hagall.example.com` is the public, external address where this Hagall server is reachable) will launch Hagall with sane defaults, but if you for some reason want to modify the default configuration of Hagall you can run `./hagall -h` for a full list of parameters.

 Here are some example parameters: